duleorlovic/ansible_tips/README.md

 ## Host key check

-When server is reinstalled whan known_hosts will not have the key so it will prompt for confirmation of the new key.
-You can disable this check in `/etc/ansible/ansible.cfg` or `~/.ansible.cfg`
+When server is reinstalled than known_hosts will not have the key so it will prompt for confirmation of the new key.
+You can disable this check in `/etc/ansible/ansible.cfg` or `~/ansible.cfg` or `my-app/ansible.cfg`
 ```
 [defaults]
 host_key_checking = False